pingo/WIPS/README.md

 `frontend` contains a PHP frontend for the database.
 An example lighttpd config is provided.

-`meshtest` contains test programs for evaluating mesh networking with Rime.

-`netfloodtest` contains test programs for evaluating net flooding with Rime.

 `node` contains the actual node software that polls sensors and handle radio communication.

 `sink` contains the actual sink software that communicates with the sensor nodes and the base station PC.

-`test-phidgets` contains test programs for sampling data from two
+`testapps` contains test programs for sampling data from phidgets and testing different types of network architectures.

-phidgets: the IR sensor and the light sensor.
+`tools` contains some helper programs that aid development and debugging.